govoni/MadgraphTutorial/10_specify.md

   * what is the value of the cross section in the two cases considered?
   * what does it happen if both the ```QED``` and ```QCD``` numbers are fixed?
-  * repeat the same exercise for the generation of pair of top quarks at the LHC
+  * repeat the same exercise for the generation of pairs of top quarks at the LHC

 [**chapter eleven**](11_decayChains.md)